 - Individuals eligible for participation in a cougar management removal will be randomly selected from the participant list.

 - This is a public safety cougar removal administrated by a WDFW designated coordinator.
 Individuals on the participant list will be contacted on an as-needed basis to conduct removals in portions of GMUs.
 Not all individuals on the participant list will be contacted in a given year.

 - A valid big game hunting license which includes cougar as a species option is required to hunt cougar.

 - It is unlawful to kill or possess spotted cougar kittens or adult cougars accompanied by spotted kittens.
 Individuals selected for a public safety cougar removal permit may take one cougar per permit.

-- Any person who takes a cougar must notify the department within twenty-four hours of kill (excluding legal state holidays) and provide the hunter's name, date and location of kill, and sex of animal.
+- Any person who takes a cougar must notify the department within twenty-four hours of kill (excluding legal state holidays) and provide the hunter's name, the date and location of kill, and the sex of animal.
 The raw pelt of a cougar must be sealed by an authorized department employee within seventy-two hours of the notification of kill.
 Any person who takes a cougar must present the cougar skull, in such a manner that teeth and biological samples can be extracted, to an authorized department employee at the time of sealing.